 Fortunately, with a little proactive planning, you can maintain your fitness level, no matter where you are.
 According to IDEA, a membership organization for health and fitness professionals, the key is to be creative and remember that even short workouts are better than no workouts at all.

-Here are a few tips from IDEA on how to keep in shape while you travel:
+Here are a few tips from IDEA on how to keep in shape during the holidays.

 Customize your own 30-minute workout combining three lower body workouts (squats or lunges) and three upper body exercises (modified push-ups or chair dips).

 Warm up with exercises like marching or jogging in place, then do 10 to 20 repetitions of a lower body exercise and 10 to 15 repetitions of an upper body exercise.
 Follow this with a minute of jumping jacks or jogging in place.

 Repeat this routine two or even three times and then try a variation of abdominal crunches, low back lifts and stretches.

 Practice makes perfect, so in order to be familiar and comfortable with your routine, do it as often as possible.

 3. Get Active in Airports

 If flight delays leave you with extra time at the airport, take advantage of it.
 Store your luggage in an airport locker and take a hike through the terminal.